-Course Pre-requisites: The exam can be undertaken only after Hours of A ctive Classes: code: DIPL all other course exams have been passed lectures: exercises: seminars: Course status: The course consists of: ECTS: mandatory 30.0

-Student obligations planning studies, water management structures in urban areas) other topics related to design, analysis and construction of more complex civil engineering structures and systems.
-When writing the graduation thesis the student actively cooperates with his teacher-mentor who, as a rule, is the holder of the course whose contents are related to the selected topic.
-A teacher-co-mentor can also participate in advising the student in writing the graduation thesis if required The student must submit the written graduation thesis (in the draft version) to the teacher-mentor as a prerequisite for obtaining the second signature.
+FINAL VEAD DDOLEGE Course: FINAL YEAR PROJECT Course code: DIPL Course status: Pre-requisites: The exam can be undertaken only after all other course exams have been passed The course consists of: Hours of Active Classes: lectures: exercises: seminars: ECTS: mandatory 30.0 Course objectives A successfully passed final thesis exam is proof that the studies to independently analyze, research, solv engineering problem.
+The student is capable of proopositive technical regulations and scientific knowled e and present a solution of a complex civil ducing the final thesis by respecting the Syllabus theoretical processing and presentation procedure static and dynamic analysis (calculation) of creating studies related to water manager an analysis of geotechnical structure project a project and project analysis related to up and spatial planning studies, water manager redits.
+The graduate thesis can be both a ents to civil engineering and to the offered topic and the committee for awarding the ster or at the latest by the beginning of the sa field work - practical teaching (a total of enstruction computer model esses in materials enical problem which requires additional of an analytical or a numerical solution of concrete, metal and wooden structures ment ect solutions rban areas (transportation projects, spatial gement structures in urban areas) and construction of more complex civil Student obligations The student must submit the written graduation thesis (in the draft version) to the teachermentor as a prerequisite for obtaining the second signature.
 The student must submit the final thesis (in the final written version) to the teacher and the student administration office (2 copies) 7 (seven) work days prior to the approximate thesis presentation date.
-The thesis presentation dates are published by the student administration office within the exam date Exam The exam is conducted in the oral form, as a public thesis presentation.
-The oral exam is assessed by the committee of at least three members-teachers, one of who is the mentor.
-If required, the committee can ask the candidate questions related to the graduation thesis.
-Assessment 75% graduation thesis + 25% presentation Literature Essential: Depending on the subject Recommended: Depending on the subject
+The thesis presentation dates are published by the student administration office within the The exam is conducted in the oral form, as a public thesis presentation.
+The oral exam is assessed by the committee of at least three members-teachers, one of who is - the mentor.
+If required, the committee can ask Assessment 75% graduation thesis + 25% presentation Literature Essential: Depending on the subject Recommended: Depending on the subject